MomentUs-401/MomentUs-401-Front-End/README.md

 # MomentUs 401 Final

 ## Application Summary
 'MomentUs' is a digital-scrapbook website that allows users to create and log in to personal accounts to create and store Memories based on location.
 Users can create, update, view, and delete Memories, as well as view all Memories of all users visually via pins on a map.
-The Front End is developed in Angular 1 and JavaScript and the Back End is developed in Node.js and JavaScript.
+The Front End is developed in AngularJS 1 and JavaScript and the Back End is developed in Node.js and JavaScript.
 Both repositories can be accessed in the [MomentUs repository](https://github.com/MomentUs-401).

 ### Structure and Resources